-Then I ask them to reply and introduce themselves, with a promise that the email goes to my personal inbox.
+Then I ask the reader to reply and introduce themselves, with a promise that the email goes to my personal inbox.

 It works.
 Because I’m just being a normal human.
 I’d ask basically the same thing if we were chatting in person.

 Does everyone reply?
 Of course not!
 But some people do, and it’s been so darn lovely to actually strike up conversation, ask them about themselves, and start developing a real relationship.
 I end up giving a lot of free advice and coaching to my email responders.

 And yeah, some of those people have even become clients.
 But that’s never been the core focus.
 It just happens naturally.

 Your email list is part of your network.
 And a network is just relationships.
 So the more you treat your subscribers like the individuals they are, and the more you go in with a service-first mentality, the more people will want to engage with you.

 It’s kind of as simple as that.